 Check out these beautiful pink and white nochebuenas I spotted in the grocery store last week.
 They’re a variation of the traditional all-red poinsettias but just as lovely.

-Thursday this week began las posadas navideñas, the nine days of annual Christmas celebrations that culminate with a big celebration on Noche Buena, or Christmas Eve.
+Las posadas navideñas are the nine days of annual Christmas celebrations that culminate with a big celebration on Nochebuena, or Christmas Eve, in Mexico.
 The nine days symbolize each of the months that Mary was pregnant, and that’s also why Christmas Eve is more celebrated in Mexico than Christmas Day like in many other countries.

 Watch this video to learn more about las posadas and how our family celebrates.

 This past weekend I saw the first Nochebuenas of the holiday season!
 Did you know that Poinsettia flowers originally came from Mexico?
 Just a few hours outside of Mexico City, the first poinsettias were discovered in the valleys of Taxco and Cuernavaca but it wasn’t until after the Spanish conquest that they were incorporated as a symbol of the Christmas season thanks to the Franciscan priests.
 The flower was popularized in the United States after it was brought here by Joel Poinsett, U.S. Ambassador to Mexico after the country won its independence from Spain.